ayberkdikcinar/devops-soup/aws/compute/cheatsheet.md

 - Pay only for the compute time consumed.
 - You can run it for almost everything.
 Just upload your code and left the rest to the aws Lambda.
 - You can set them for automatic runs or you can call them from your application.
+- Lambda functions can be configured to run up to 15 minutes per execution.

+## Function

+When you create the Lambda function, it can be authored in several ways:

+- You can create the function from scratch.
+- You can use a blueprint that AWS provides.
+- You can select a container image to deploy for your function

+# AWS Fargate

+Fargate supports both Amazon ECS and Amazon EKS architecture and provides workload isolation and improved security by design.

+- Serverless compute engine for containers.
+- Runs containers without managing the underlying infrastructure.
+- Pay only for the resources consumed by your containers.

 # AWS Batch